mlevit/aws-auto-cleanup/web/api/docs/create_whitelist_entry.md

 - AWS service (e.g. `s3`) and resource (e.g. `bucket`) will be evaluated against the Settings table to ensure they are valid.

 - The `expiration` field is computed at insert time.
-Current time + `ttl` from the Settings table are used to compute the value.
+Current time plus `ttl` from the Settings table are used to compute the value.